Piyush3dB/mxnet/matlab/README.md

-# MATLAB binding for mxnet
+# MATLAB binding for MXNet

 ### How to use